Photos

 Don't worry...

 Your presentations are only done in front of the other medical students, the Clerkship Director, and any resident on the teaching elective.
 Each student will present one interesting case at the end of the rotation.
-The case presentation is a short presentation (often powerpoint) for the fellow medical students who are rotating in the department.
-The typical presentation last about 10-20 minutes.
-Having the presentation on USB drive or emailed to yourself is recommended.
+The case presentation is a short educational presentation (Powerpoint preferred) for your fellow medical students who are rotating in the department.
+The typical presentation last <10 minutes.
+Having the presentation on a USB drive and emailed to yourself is recommended.

-Typical presentations start with a short case followed by a presentation of the pt's disease.
+Typical presentations start with brief, yet pertinent, history and exam findings, followed by a presentation of the patient's disease.
 For example:

-Case: 65 y/o male presents with severe abd pain that radiates to his back.
-Then ROS and physical exam and then the ED course....Dx is ruptured aortic aneurysm.
+Case: 65 y/o male presents with severe abd pain that radiates to his back….
+Then the remainder of the history and physical exam…. and then the ED course....Dx is ruptured aortic aneurysm.

 Topic: Ruptured aortic aneurysm is a condition........